 I’m quite confident the world doesn’t understand that.
 But I want us perhaps this morning to sort of reaffirm our commitment that this is a time to celebrate the birth of Jesus Christ.
 In order to do that you sort of have to find your way through the maze of Christmas items.

 But a lot of those things had, of course, nothing to do with the birth of Christ.
 There were all kinds of festivals and feasts and candle lightings and bonfires and celebrations.
-In fact we talk about yule tide.
+In fact, we talk about yuletide.
 We talk about the yule log.
-That comes from an old anglo-Saxon word, yuwheil(?) which is the root word of wheel, and it had to do with the sun.
-And that log on fire was a symbol of the sun, and we’re back to the same pagan customs of worshiping the deities connected with the sun as people wanted the sun to shine more.
-And when it began to do that and the days began to lengthen, they celebrated.
-Legends about people grew up after the time of Christ, legends about saints, St. Nicholas, Santa Claus, and all of that.
+That comes from an old Anglo-Saxon word jol wheel, which is the root word of wheel, and it had to do with the sun.
+And that log on fire was a symbol of the sun; and we’re back to the same pagan customs of worshiping the deities connected with the sun as people wanted the sun to shine more; and when it began to do that and the days began to lengthen, they celebrated.
+Legends about people grew up after the time of Christ, legends about saints: Saint Nicholas, Santa Claus, and all of that.

 Christ most likely was not born at this time of year.
 The birth of Christ somehow got pushed into all the rest of this stuff.
 But it would be right to celebrate the birth of Christ, so I’m convinced that we ought to do it, pushing all the rest aside.
 God calls us to celebrate His Son.